 The more common biting non-tick arthropods in the US include sand flies, horseflies, deerflies, blackflies, stable flies, mosquitoes, fleas, kissing bugs, lice (see Lice), bedbugs, wheel bugs, and certain water bugs.
 All of these arthropods, except wheel bugs and water bugs, also suck blood, but none is venomous.
+Disease transmission is the main concern related to mosquito bites.
+Mosquitoes may transmit chikungunya virus, dengue (see Dengue), some types of encephalitis (see Table 1: Some Arboviral Encephalitides in the US), malaria (see Malaria), and yellow fever (see Yellow Fever).

 The location and pattern of wheals and lesions are sometimes diagnostic of the bite source.
 For example, blackfly bites are usually on the neck, ears, and face; flea bites may be numerous, mostly on the feet and legs; and bedbug bites often occur in linear patterns, most commonly on the torso.